madoar/angular-archwizard/README.md

 | [disableNavigationBar] | `boolean`                                                                                             | false         |

 ### \<wizard-step\>
-The `<wizard-step></wizard-step>` environment is the wizard step environment.
+`ng2-archwizard` contains two ways to define a wizard step.
-Every step that belongs to your wizard must be defined inside its own `<wizard-step></wizard-step>` environment.
+One of these two ways is by using the `<wizard-step>` component.

 #### \[stepTitle\]
-A wizard step must contain a title, which is shown in the navigation bar of the wizard.
+A wizard step needs to contain a title, which is shown in the navigation bar of the wizard.
-The step title can be set by adding a `stepTitle` attribute to the step definition.
+To set the title of a step, add the `stepTitle` input attribute, with the choosen step title, to the definition of your wizard step.

 #### \[navigationSymbol\]
 Sometimes it's useful to add a symbol in the center of the circle in the navigation bar, that belongs to the step.